MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Prior-to-all-scoring clauses

 Prior-to-all-scoring clauses are run before Fraud Protection’s AI models are run, and thus before any bot or risk assessment scores have been generated.
 These clauses can use any combination of fields sent as part of the event payload, as well contained in [Lists](lists.md), and can be configured to implement embargo, geofencing, or other business policies.
-For example, the following clause enables you to review purchases whenever a user buys a product outside of the market in which they are located:
+For example, the following clause enables you to review purchases whenever a user buys a product outside of the market in which they are located.

     RETURN Review("location inconsistency")
     WHEN Geo.MarketCode(“@device.ipAddress”) != “@productList.market”